estebbins/hoistm-api/README.md

 # hoist{m}
+Creators: Malcolm Kemp, Jordan Rector, Emily Stebbins
 ## Full-stack Application Project
 This is the backend API for the hoist{m} client: https://github.com/estebbins/hoistm-client

-## Overview
+## Overview (E)
-This app allows users to upload files into a virtual file system.
+This app allows users to upload files into a virtual file system where the user can search and filter their files.
+Users can create custom labels as the singular & simple method for file organization.
+This is a full-stack MERN app using AWS S3 cloud storage and Multer middleware for file upload.
+This app features user authentication, encryption for file uploads, and file owners can control contributor access and rights.

-### Technologies Used:
+### Technologies Used (E):
 - Mongoose
 - MongoDb
 - Express